our logo - Granton Castle

 © National Tramway Museum

 Almost all of the Edinburgh and Leith system was double track, with the tramcars running on the left as did other traffic.
-One exception was at Trinity Bridge, where Trinity Crescent forms an S-bend and connects to Lower Granton Road.
-The layout of the road is still the same, although the bridge that caused there to be an S-bend was removed some years ago.
+One exception was at Trinity Bridge, where Trinity Crescent forms a z-bend and connects to Lower Granton Road.
+The layout of the road is still the same, although the bridge that caused there to be an z-bend was removed some years ago.

 So that there was a large enough radius on the tracks, the line became single and the tracks swept back towards the kerb forming a ‘Tram Pinch’.
+This was to give as large a radius as possible.
 Road signs warned motorists, who could then take care not to be caught between tramcar and kerb.
 Visibility was obstructed by the bridge, so signals for tramcar drivers only were installed.
 These were fixed to the poles that supported the overhead line.
 The post immediately before the single line section carried a box fixed high up, and which showed either a red or green light.
 The post before that carried another box, with a handle on the end of a chain.
 As a tramcar approached, the conductor pulled the chain and if another car from the other direction was not already approaching, the signal changed to green.

 The points themselves were sprung, so that the moving blade normally guided a car approaching from the single line end onto the left track, but a car coming the other way pushed the blade back against the spring so that it could pass through safely without being derailed.